Key your networks into the value

 of the Arts and Sciences.

 You can change the way people talk and think about the future of U.S. higher education.

-It’s an important topic at a critical time.
 With colleges and universities facing a crossroads today, now is the time to key your social networks into the value of the arts and sciences with these sample social messages below.

 Building a relationship with your legislators is easier than you might think now that many legislators are on Twitter and Facebook.
-You can find your federal legislators’ and select state legislators’ Twitter handles here.
+You can find your federal legislators’ Twitter handles here.

 Follow them and periodically tag your state legislators’ handles to your messages of support for the arts and sciences.
 Bonus tip: This approach also works for reporters covering higher education in your local paper.